Hungry (The X-Files): Writing and casting

 When Vince Gilligan wrote "Hungry," he wanted to write a "different" episode that was told from the viewpoint of the monster and featured Mulder and Scully as the antagonists.
 Series creator Chris Carter applauded this idea and called the resultant episode a "really great monster show."
 Gilligan's intention was for the monster to be relatable and resonate with the audience.
 He later said, "My intention […] was that at the end, when Mulder and Scully show up and kill the monster, to have the audience out there hoping that they would not show up."

 Chad Donella was cast as the lead monster because he possessed a "subtle, interesting quality," according to casting director Rick Millikan.
-Director Kim Manners latter described Donella as a "great little actor."
-Duchovny's stunt double, Steve Kiziak played the role of the private detective—also called Steve Kiziak—that Roberts kills and eats.
+Director Kim Manners later described Donella as a "great little actor."
+Duchovny's stunt double, Steve Kiziak, played the role of the private detective—also called Steve Kiziak—that Roberts kills and eats.
 Kiziak later said, "It was a lot of fun to be in front of the camera."
 Kiziak had first appeared as Duchovny's body double in the third season episode "2Shy," and would later appear as a Mulder lookalike in "Fight Club."

+The character of Rob Roberts was named after a real helicopter pilot from Indiana who Vince Gilligan had taken flying lessons from and who he had promised to name a character on the show after.
+The name of the therapist, "Mindy Rinehart", is the same as that of the real Roberts's wife.
+Gilligan quipped in an interview that the character was not actually based on the pilot apart from sharing a name, because the real Roberts "doesn't eat brains".
+However, some of Roberts's coworkers did serve him brain-shaped Jell-O as a joke after the episode came out.

 Filming and location

 As both David Duchovny and Gillian Anderson were filming the movies Return to Me and The House of Mirth, respectively, when season seven entered into production, the network decided to film "Hungry" before any of the other episodes, despite the fact that it would be aired third, after "The Sixth Extinction" arc.
-This allowed Duchovny and Anderson to film their scenes and complete their movies with relatively little hassle.
-Several of the finished scenes show Mulder and Scully together, but many of these scenes were created with stand-ins and doubles because of the stars' busy schedules.
-Duchovny and Anderson were only available for two combined days of filming for this episode.
+This allowed Duchovny and Anderson to film their minimal scenes for the episode and complete their movies with relatively little hassle.
+Some scenes that feature Mulder and Scully together were achieved using stand-ins and doubles due to the stars' conflicting availabilities.
+Duchovny and Anderson were only available for two combined days of filming for the episode.

 When designing the sets for "Hungry", the production team found the Lucky Boy Burger restaurant to be relatively easy to create.
 Originally, restaurant was supposed to be named Burgerlishious, but the restaurant location that was considered ideal for filming had a "Lucky Boy" sign that could not be removed.
 Later, the design department faced a challenge in creating Roberts' apartment, because the script did not give a detailed account of what it was to look like.